kaulketh/BirdPi/README.md

 | `left_pin`  | GPIO for left IR channel                     |
 | `right_pin` | GPIO for right IR channel                    |

 The GPIO values must match the actual hardware wiring.
+This section documents the prepared IR capability; IR illumination is not part of the current primary daytime operation.

-The current runtime logic controls IR from observation mode and day/night state.
+When used with suitable camera hardware, the runtime logic can control IR from observation mode and day/night state.
 The `enabled` field is present in the configuration but is not currently used as a runtime gate.

 ---